Italy’s streets empty in historic lockdown to halt spread of coronavirus

 “Together we can do it,” health minister Roberto Speranza appealed in a Facebook post promoting the so-called stay-at-home law.
 “We are aware we are asking for sacrifices, these are however indispensable.
 Now more than ever, everyone’s contribution is decisive.”

-On Monday nigh, prime minister Giuseppe Conte placed the entire country under quarantine without warning, rolling out controls previously in place only for the worst-hit areas.
+On Monday night, prime minister Giuseppe Conte placed the entire country under quarantine without warning, rolling out controls previously in place only for the worst-hit areas.

 Nearly three in four deaths have been in Lombardy, a hub of industry and Italy’s richest region, and the government is desperate to prevent the outbreak descending on the country’s poorer south, where less developed health services could struggle to cope.